AFCON 2025: Eric Chelle warned why Osimhen and Lookman can’t play together

 4 players likely to miss AFCON

-Legit.ng earlier reported that Super Eagles stars likely to miss AFCON 2025 due to injury after Chippa United coach cast doubt on Stanley Nwabali’s presence.
+Legit.ng earlier reported the Super Eagles stars likely to miss AFCON 2025 due to injury after Chippa United coach cast doubt on Stanley Nwabali’s presence.

 The coach confirmed that the goalkeeper is suffering from an ankle issue and also a hand injury, which requires surgery, making him a doubt for the tournament.